massgov/mayflower-patternlab/styleguide/source/_patterns/03-organisms/by-author/link-list.md

 ### Usage Guidelines
 * When this pattern is used in the Right Rail, the Comp Heading will render as a Sidebar Heading and the bullets will disappear.
+* If a link has no href, it will be displayed as plain text.

 ### Variables